 - 2.8 inches wider in terms of body width.
 With mirrors extended, it’s 1.6 inches wider.
 With mirrors folded, it’s 1.2 inches wider

 - 7.1 inches taller

-- .6 inch longer wheelbase
+- .6 inches longer wheelbase

-- 1.1 inch higher ground clearance
+- 1.1 inches higher ground clearance

 - 2.2 inch wider track on base wheels, 2.6/3 inch wider track front/rear on 21″ wheels